Ardhanari/stationery/README.md

 ## Databases

-- SQlite3 for development database (provided by django)
+- SQlite3 for development database (provided by Django)

-- PostgresSQL for production database (provided by heroku)
+- PostgresSQL for production database (provided by Heroku)